Yaron1983/meal_service/backend_architecture_food_logging.md

   - Routes requests to the appropriate microservice (e.g., authentication, meals).
   - Handles cross-cutting concerns such as authentication, rate limiting, and logging.
 - **Possible Technologies:**
-  - Kong, NGINX, or AWS API Gateway.
+  - NGINX or AWS API Gateway.

 ### 4.4 Authentication & OTP
 - **JWT (JSON Web Token):**
   - Used for stateless, secure authentication between client and backend.
-- **External SMS/OTP Provider:**
-  - Services like Twilio, Vonage, or a local provider for sending OTP codes to users.

 ### 4.5 Containerization & Deployment
 - **Docker:**